eKatia/course-dbt-eKatia/dbt-greenery/models/README_W3.md

 | Alocasia Polly      |             33 |                 10 |           30.30 |
 | Jade Plant          |             26 |                 10 |           38.46 |
 | Devil's Ivy         |             35 |                 10 |           28.57 |

+### Why some products might be converting more than other?